-Phlox will provide early spring color and (when properly deadheaded) will continue to provide bountiful blooms throughout the summer months.
+It will provide early spring color and (when properly deadheaded) will continue to provide bountiful blooms throughout the summer months for its bloom time.

-When planting Phlox, it’s smart to set up groupings of 3-5 plants about 12” – inches apart to provide an impressive display of texture and color.
+When planting, it’s smart to set up groupings of 3-5 plants about 12” – inches apart to provide an impressive display of texture and color.

 Create beautiful, garden borders by combining several different colors of low-growing Phlox.

 How To Prepare Your Garden For Phlox

-When planning to set Phlox plants directly into your garden, be sure the soil is properly prepared.
+When planning to set these plants directly into your garden, be sure the soil is properly prepared.

 Use a tiller or a garden fork to loosen up the soil to a depth of about 12” – 15” inches.
 Turn in 2” – 4” inches of finished compost.